kjmath/portfolio/_projects/3D-print-closure.md

 toc_sticky: true
 ---

 I designed a 3D printed Ti-6Al-4V rocket motor closure in collaboration with Renishaw PLC.
+The closure was used for a small, end-burning solid rocket motor, which posed unique design requirements.
+These requirements led to the design of a thin, light-weight, tapered closure that was best suited to manufacturing via additive methods.
 I successfully used the closure in a static fire for a small solid rocket motor.

 ## Design